ayuthmang/Warcraft-StateCheck/README.md

   1.2) Auto focus the window game (Warcraft III) with out you do anything.
   1.3) Show a simply messagebox text likewise 1.1)

+#How to use ?
+ 1.)
+Open the program.
+ 2.)
+Click enable.
+ 3.)
+Join a room and go watch youtube without care anything.

 Update Log:

+  Release 4:
+  - Improved API function for focus window of Warcraft III game more smart and quickly.
-  Release 3:
+  - Improved check process of game (Warcraft III) Release 3:
   - Fixed this program works for Map "Dota all Stars" or a map that have only 10 players.
   - Redesigned all new program.